 - Wet rot – identification is a specialist task.
 Many qualified chartered surveyors get it wrong.
 Requires ATICS Treatment B, WRT

 - Dry rot – description.
 Requires ATICS Treatment C, DRT

-- Best place to buy augmentin online
+- Where to buy eldepryl in Montgomery online

 Generally all decay, “wet” or “dry”, is caused by water.
 We can advise whether the decay is wet or, current and active or old.

 Fungi are a major group of organisms that are responsible for the breakdown of organic material.
 They are specialised plants, able to live either on living hosts or on dead organic material.
 Wood is an organic material.
 Wood-destroying fungi such as wet rot and dry rot can only live on wood or wood-based products.
 Both dry rot and wet rot are thus plant-like organisms which derive nutriment from the breakdown of wood, rather than from carbon dioxide and water using sunlight as an energy source, a process known as photosynthesis which is the food production process used by most other plants.
 It is important to note that other building materials – brick, stone, mortar etc, and cannot serve as a food source.

 Fungal decay starts from “spores”.
 These can be considered the equivalent of plant seeds although they are considerably smaller, being approximately 1/100th of a millimetre long.
 These small spores can float in the air in very much the same way a jellyfish can be suspended in the sea.
 In the main, they are disseminated by air currents, but also can be carried by water, animals or man.
 They occur in such vast numbers that, when conditions arise suitable for fungal germination on timber, the presence of a wood-destroying spore is virtually inevitable.